You'll Make Me

 “It’d be better for you to not go around saying stuff like that at your age,” Mr. Alcántara punched forward with a laugh.
 “What you need is some time off, don’t you think?
 You could come with me for a drink one of these days.”

 Anon did not feel the need to answer that.
 He knew what the setup was supposed to be like.
-Every time he agreed to it he had to sit there as Mr. Alcántara drank for himself, preaching the values of being lenient with oneself.
+Every time he agreed to it he had to sit there as Mr. Alcántara drank by himself, preaching the values of being lenient with oneself.
 Everything could be solved by fooling around a little—especially with women.
 Only Anon would not agree with a solution like it.

 “I guess you won’t, then… That’s fine too.”
 Mr. Alcántara turned his eyes away.